Naman-Saxena1/markEight-Food-Emoji-Interpreter-App/README.md

-This is a Food Emoji interpreter app using React which tells meaning of input emojis
+This is a Food Emoji interpreter app using React which tells meaning of input emojis using React useState and JS object